harfbuzz/boring-expansion-spec/iso_docs/WG03-beyond-64k-glyphs-2024-01e.md

 | Offset32 | axisIndicesList       | Offset to CFF2-style INDEX format array of TupleValues , from start of VARC table header                      |
 | Offset32 | varCompositeGlyphList | Offset to CFF2-style INDEX format array containing VarCompositeGlyph records, from start of VARC table header |

-<span id="anchor-175"></span>For any given glyphID, the coverage table
+<span id="anchor-175"></span>For a given glyphID, the coverage table may
-may provide an index into the varCompositeGlyphList INDEX where the corresponding VarCompositeGlyph record is stored.
+provide an index into the *varCompositeGlyphList* INDEX where the corresponding VarCompositeGlyph record is stored.
 If the glyphID is not found in the coverage table, there is no VarCompositeGlyph for the given glyphID.